Baby colic: Diagnosis

 Persistently fussy babies with poor weight gain, vomiting more than five times a day, or other significant feeding problems should be evaluated for other illnesses (e.g. urinary infection, intestinal obstruction, acid reflux).

 Treatment

 Management of colic is generally conservative and involves the reassurance of parents.
 Calming measures may be used and include soothing motions, limiting stimulation, pacifier use, and carrying the baby around in a carrier, although it is not entirely clear if these actions have any effect beyond placebo.
 Swaddling does not appear to help.

 Medication

 No medications have been found to be both safe and effective.
-Simethicone is safe but does not work, while dicyclomine works but is not safe.
+Simethicone is safe but ineffective, while dicyclomine works but is unsafe.
 Evidence does not support the use of cimetropium bromide, and there is little evidence for alternative medications or techniques.
 While medications to treat reflux are common, there is no evidence that they are useful.
+Doses of Lactase taken orally along with milk may help.

 Diet

 Dietary changes by infants are generally not needed.
 In mothers who are breastfeeding, a hypoallergenic diet by the mother—not eating milk and dairy products, eggs, wheat, and nuts—may improve matters, while elimination of only cow's milk does not seem to produce any improvement.
 In formula-fed infants, switching to a soy-based or hydrolyzed protein formula may help.
 Evidence of benefit is greater for hydrolyzed protein formula with the benefit from soy based formula being disputed.
 Both these formulas have greater cost and may not be as palatable.
 Supplementation with fiber has not been shown to have any benefit.
 A 2018 Cochrane review of 15 randomized controlled trials involving 1,121 infants was unable to recommend any dietary interventions.
 A 2019 review determined that probiotics were no more effective than placebo although a reduction in crying time was measured.